 The user can choose to override the limit so that the sound level can be increased up to maximum 100dB.
 If the user overrides the limit, warnings about the risks must be repeated every 20 hours of listening time.”

 When I’m on a roll ranting, let’s take up another pet peeve I have.
-EU has put a volume cap on all portable music players, like phones or DAP’s so they aren’t allowed to output more than 85dB.
+EU has put a volume cap on all portable music players, like phones or DAP’s, so they aren’t allowed to output more than 85dB.
 So an iPhone sold outside of EU has more amplification.
 The snag?
-The measurements are made with the crappy headphones that comes with the unit.
-There headphones are usually made for maximum efficiency, not audio quality.
-That means that when you connect headphones that needs more power, the volume is too low.
+The measurements are made with the crappy headphones that come with the unit.
+They design their headphones for maximum efficiency, not audio quality.
+That means that when you connect headphones that need more power, the volume is too low.
 So you need to invest in an external amplifier or DAC/amplifier combination to be able to use better headphones.

 This is insane!
 I’m pretty sure that bad headphones do more damage than high volume due to distortion.
-So If you’re planning to buy an iPhone, do it in the US, where you get more output.
 There used to be a patch for the iPhone firmware to remove the volume cap, but it doesn’t work anymore.
 Total insanity.